steinuil/steinuil.github.io/posts/dotnet-on-nix.md

 No usable version of libssl was found
 ```

 And then dumped core.
-I decided to just do it the hard way.
+Later I learned that I could probably have avoided almost everything below this point, but at the moment I didn't so I decided to just do it the hard way.

 ## The first derivation